-1. Funding medical provider education and outreach regarding best prescribing practices for opioids consistent with the Guidelines for Prescribing Opioids for Chronic Pain from the U.S. Centers for Disease Control and Prevention, including providers at hospitals (academic detailing).
+- Fund medical provider education and outreach regarding best prescribing practices for opioids consistent with the Guidelines for Prescribing Opioids for Chronic Pain from the U.S. Centers for Disease Control and Prevention, including providers at hospitals (academic detailing). - 2.
+Training for health care providers regarding safe and responsible opioid prescribing, dosing, and tapering patients off opioids.

-- 2. Training for health care providers regarding safe and responsible opioid prescribing, dosing, and tapering patients off opioids. - 3.
-Continuing Medical Education (CME) on appropriate prescribing of opioids. - 4.
-Providing Support for non-opioid pain treatment alternatives, including training providers to offer or refer to multi-modal, evidence-informed treatment of pain. - 5.
-Supporting enhancements or improvements to Prescription Drug Monitoring Programs ("PDMPs"), including, but not limited to, improvements that: - a.
-Increase the number of prescribers using PDMPs; - b.
-Improve point-of-care decision-making by increasing the quantity, quality, or format of data available to prescribers using PDMPs, by improving the interface that prescribers use to access PDMP data, or both; or - c.
-Enable states to use PDMP data in support of surveillance or intervention strategies, including MAT referrals and follow-up for individuals identified within PDMP data as likely to experience OUD in a manner that complies with all relevant privacy and security laws and rules. - 6.
+- 3. Continuing Medical Education (CME) on appropriate prescribing of opioids. - 4.
+Support for non-opioid pain treatment alternatives, including training providers to offer or refer to multi-modal, evidence-informed treatment of pain. - 5.
+Support enhancements or improvements to Prescription Drug Monitoring Programs (PDMPs), including but not limited to improvements that: - 1.
+Increase the number of prescribers using PDMPs; - Improve point-of-care decision-making by increasing the quantity, quality, or format of data available to prescribers using PDMPs, by improving the interface that prescribers use to access PDMP data, or both; or - Enable states to use PDMP data in support of surveillance or intervention strategies, including MAT referrals and follow-up for individuals identified within PCMP data as likely to experience OUD in a manner that complies with all relevant privacy and security laws and rules. - 6.
 Ensuring PDMPs incorporate available overdose/naloxone deployment data, including the United States Department of Transportation's Emergency Medical Technician overdose database in a manner that complies with all relevant privacy and security laws and rules. - 7.
-Increasing electronic prescribing to prevent diversion or forgery. - 8.
-Educating dispensers on appropriate opioid dispensing.
+Increase electronic prescribing to prevent diversion or forgery. - 8.
+Educate Dispensers on appropriate opioid dispensing.

-B. PREVENT MISUSE OF OPIOIDS
+G. PREVENT THE MISUSE OF OPIOIDS